RJJJJ/MO_cocounsel/docs/source_inventory.md

 ## Notes

+- For case-law retrieval, Day 2 uses **only** the Macau Courts Judgment Search page as the initial judicial source.
+- “Latest Judgments” is **not** treated as a separate ingestion source in the MVP unless later testing shows a material coverage gap.
 - Day 2 should confirm whether Playwright is strictly required for each source by running minimal fetch probes.
 - OCR fallback should be opt-in by source and by file-level detection, not globally enabled.
 - Only public, legally accessible materials should be ingested.